BIAS-Cloud/BIAS-Autoscaler/docs/src/1-2-configure.md

 ## Configuration
 The [application.yml](https://github.com/jaimedantas/BIAS-autoscaler/blob/main/src/main/resources/application.yml)
-file has all the properties required to run BIAS Autoscaler on Google Cloud.
-Bear in mid it needs to run in the same cluster you are performing the autoscaler.
-It you wish to run in a different cluster, you need to configure the Google SDK to autenticate the pod/VM to your cluster.
+file has all properties required to run BIAS Autoscaler on Google Cloud.
+Bear in mind it needs to run in the same cluster you are performing the autoscaling.
+It you wish to run it in a different cluster, you need to configure the Google Cloud SDK to authenticate the pod/VM on your cluster.
 ### Properties

 ```yml